 Now that we are onto the subject of bear, I need to make something very clear for the remainder of this photo essay.
 We were not too close.
 Approaching or disturbing a bear from within 50 yards is illegal in the park and we obeyed the rule as best as possible.
 Bears tend to wander as they eat so if one narrowed the distance, we picked up our equipment and backed away.

 I was photographing with a Canon R5 45mp camera.
 Attached to that camera was a Canon 600 EF II lens.
-That lens is equivalent to a 12x binocular and if you add in the camera's 45mp sensor, it creates images that can be cropped sufficiently.
+That lens is equivalent to a 12x binocular and if you add in the camera's 45mp sensor, it creates images that can be cropped significantly.

 After sitting on a log for what felt like hours, the sow, still hidden in the dense thicket, got up and walked down the hill into a small clearing to eat.
 Not long after, her three cubs followed.
 Black Bears are omnivorous, meaning they will eat a variety of things, including both plants and meat.
 Their diet includes roots, berries, meat, fish, insects, larvae, grass, and other succulent plants.
 This is a brief moment when she looked up from eating grass.